Integer overflow: Examples

 An integer overflow bug in the stack setup code of Microsoft Macro Assembler version 1.00 (1981) prevents it from running under some configurations with more than 512 KiB of memory.

 Microsoft Macro Assembler version 1.00, and likely all other programs built by the same Pascal compiler, has an integer overflow and signedness error in the stack setup code which prevents it from running on newer MS-DOS machines or emulators under some common configurations with more than 512 KiB of memory.
 The program either hangs or displays an error message and exits.

 On 30 April 2015, the U.S. Federal Aviation Administration announced it will order Boeing 787 operators to reset its electrical system periodically, to avoid an integer overflow which could lead to loss of electrical power and ram air turbine deployment, and Boeing deployed a software update in the fourth quarter.
 The European Aviation Safety Agency followed on 4 May 2015.
 The error happens after 2^{31} hundredths of a second (about days), indicating a 32-bit signed integer.

-In August 2016, a casino machine at Resorts World casino printed a prize ticket of $42,949,672.76 as a result of an overflow bug.
+In August 2016, a casino machine at Resorts World casino printed a prize ticket of $42,949,672.76 (2^{32}−20 cents) as a result of an overflow bug.
 The casino refused to pay this amount, calling it a malfunction, using in their defense that the machine clearly stated that the maximum payout was $10,000, so any prize exceeding that had to be the result of a programming bug.
 The New York State Gaming Commission ruled in favor of the casino.

+The year 2038 problem is an upcoming integer overflow in the Unix time representation of seconds since the beginning of 1970.
+While not expected to be as severe as the year 2000 problem, work is ongoing to remedy it.